EGI-Federation/documentation/content/en/providers/rod/downtime/_index.md

-When a ticket is open against a site that continues to add downtime the ticket must be closed and the NGI requested to take action either by suspending or uncertifying the site until such time that the problem is resolved.
+When a ticket is open against a site that continues to add downtime the ticket must be closed and the NGI requested to take action either by suspending or un-certifying the site until such time that the problem is resolved.
 This usually happens when a middleware upgrade is due or a bug in the middleware is causing a site to fail.
 Sites then may choose to wait for the next middleware release rather than spend effort trying to resolve the issue locally.

 Sites that are in downtime will still have monitoring switched on and therefore may appear to be failing tests.
 ROD must take care that when opening tickets to